lyons-heidi/DocusignTakeHome/README.md

 ##### Attributes:
-  -commands: A list of user-inputted commands
+  - commands: A list of user-inputted commands
-  -weather: The weather outside for the day.
+  - weather: The weather outside for the day.
 Can handle the cases for HOT or COLD
-  -finalResp: The output of the commands entered
+  - finalResp: The output of the commands entered
-  -visited: A list of steps that the user has already completed.
+  - visited: A list of steps that the user has already completed.

 ##### Methods:
   - ParseInput(string input):